If you use Fandango for movie theater tickets, you may have stumbled across the on-demand streaming service Vudu while

 Content Available To Stream on Vudu

-At the time this article was written, Vudu was touting more than 10,000 movies and TV episodes that qualified as free content.
+Vudu touts more than 10,000 movies and TV episodes as free content.
 A search of the free movies catalog turned up more than 8,200 options.
 The free television catalog has more than 850 seasons of TV series.
-Vudu also is working on new original content.
+Vudu says it’s also working on new original content.

 There are some big Hollywood stars attached to movies in the free streaming portion of Vudu.
 However, as you may have guessed, there are not many titles that we’d consider “new releases” in this section.
 Those are reserved for rental or purchase with Vudu.
 Instead, the free movie menu has a selection of films that are a bit older.
 Some may already be found on traditional cable television stations.

 Content available for free streaming changes often.
-Here’s a look at some of the movies available for free at the time of this writing:
+Here’s a look at some of the movies available for free as of May 2022: